Bisonai/orakl/inspector/README.md

 npx hardhat load-test-rr --network baobab --batch n
 ```

 Replace `n` with any number of batches you'd like to run.
 Each batch will make 50 requests.
 Every batch is awaited to be mined before making the next batch request.
-The results of each request is measured in how many blocks it takes to fulfill, which is equivalent to seconds.
-The results are collected in arbitrary order and printed to the console in ascending order.
-The consumer contract keeps track each request's requestId and will compute how many blocks/seconds it takes to fulfill the request.
+The results of each request are measured by the number of blocks it takes to fulfill, which is equivalent to seconds.
+The consumer contract keeps track of each request's requestId and computes the time it takes to fulfill the request.